robertosoares94/oplab-challenge/README.md

 Answer the following questions:
 - Suppose you're working with 3 people on a project.
 What would be **the** ideal software development process?

-*Starting with the team, there must first be someone responsible for coordinating the team's operations.
+_Starting with the team, there must first be someone responsible for coordinating the team's operations._

- As for the process, follow agile methodologies like Scrum and Kanban.
+ _As for the process, follow agile methodologies like Scrum and Kanban._

- Below is the development process, in the order in which it must occur in order to have a satisfactory delivery:
+ _Below is the development process, in the order in which it must occur in order to have a satisfactory delivery:_

- 1. Planning
+ _1. Planning_

- 2. Requirements analysis
+ _2. Requirements analysis_

- 3. Software design and prototyping
+ _3. Software design and prototyping_

- 4. Programming
+ _4. Programming_

- 5. Test
+ _5. Test_

- 6. Deployment*
+ _6. Deployment_

 - How do you think an entity relationship diagram for _Instagram_ would be like?
 ![Schema Instagram](https://github.com/robertosoares94/oplab-challenge/blob/master/Backend/schema.png)